top of page

 The words ‘firstfruit’ and ‘firstfruits’, are obvious references to the Lord Jesus Christ and the early believers (Ro 8:23; Ro 11:16; Ro 16:5; 1Co 15:20,23; 1Co 16:15; Jas 1:18).

-The ‘lump’, is in reference to the firstfruits, as the root and branches are clearly tied to the relationship between the Lord Jesus and the believer, as depicted by Jesus in John 15.
+The ‘lump’, is in reference to the firstfruits, as the root and branches are clearly tied to the relationship between the Lord Jesus and the believer, as depicted by Jesus in John 15; in particular, His disciples as they were commissioned.

 John 15:4-8 Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
 5 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.
 6 If a man abide not in me, he is cast forth as a branch, and is withered; and men gather them, and cast them into the fire, and they are burned.
 7 If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.
 8 Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples.

 In closing this chapter, on the fulness of the Gentiles, here’s a question to consider in trying to discern these things regarding the church, the body of Christ.
-When Peter sits on one of the thrones, judging the Twelve Tribes of Israel, along with the other Apostles, does he and they do so each, as a representative of one of the tribes, in being a Jew, or as a ruling representative of the Body of Christ, over a resurrected nation during the Millennium?
+When Peter sits on one of the thrones, judging the Twelve Tribes of Israel, along with the other Apostles, do each in representing one of the tribes, in being a Jew, or as a ruling representative of the Body of Christ, over a 'new nation' during the Millennium?

 In the mean time...
 "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God."
 Romans 12:1-2